 - 1 tsp fennel seeds

 - 1 tsp cumin

 - 5 Roma tomatoes - or tomato of choice, roughly chopped

 - 2 cups water - plus more as needed

 - 1 large eggplant - chopped into cubes

 - 1/2 cup slivered almonds

-- Arrange chicken in the pot and spoon sauce over the top to prevent the chicken from drying out as it cooks.
+- Arrange chicken pieces back into the pot (if the sauce is extra thick, add an additional cup or two of water).
 Return pot to a boil.
-Reduce heat to medium-low, cover the pot and allow chicken to simmer for 20-30 minutes.
+Reduce heat to low, cover the pot and allow the chicken to simmer for 20-30 minutes.
 After 20-30 minutes, turn the chicken over, cover and simmer for an additional 10 minutes.

-- Gently stir in cubed eggplant and marjoram into the chicken and continue to cook, covered, for 15 minutes.
-Remove cover and cook over medium high heat for an additional 15 minutes or until eggplant is fully cooked.
+- Gently stir in cubed eggplant, raisins, apricots, and marjoram into the chicken and continue to cook, covered, for 15 minutes.
+Remove cover and cook over medium-high heat for an additional 15 minutes or until eggplant is fully cooked.

 - Season stew with additional lemon juice, salt, paprika, or other spices as you see necessary.
 Sprinkle with slivered almonds and fresh cilantro for serving.